joshuali925/observability-langchain/README.md

 #### 2.1.
 Setting up the cluster state

-Many tools needs some data in the cluster to work, for example the alerting tool needs some documents in the alerting indices.
-They should be deterministic so that the outputs are predictable.
+Many skills need some data in the cluster to work, for example the alerting tool needs some config documents in the alerting indices.
+The documents should be deterministic so that the outputs are predictable.
 Test runner can define standard [`jest` hooks](https://jestjs.io/docs/setup-teardown) that receives the `clusterStateId` and do the necessary work to setup the cluster.
 Since most of the time it would be adding indices to the cluster, there is a helper utility function to create indices by group `OpenSearchTestIndices.create(group)`.
 Each directory under [data/indices](./data/indices) represents an index group, the structure is:

 ```
 .